A Targeted Gamma-Ray Search of Five Prominent Galaxy Merger Systems with 17 years of Fermi-LAT Data: acknowledgements

 \section{acknowledgements}

-SM gratefully acknowledges the Ministry of Education (MoE), Government of India, for their consistent support through the research fellowship, which has been instrumental in facilitating the successful completion of this work.
+SM gratefully acknowledges the Ministry of Education (MoE), Government of India, for their consistent support through the research fellowship, which has been instrumental in facilitating the successful completion of this work. \rthis{We are grateful to the anonymous referees for constructive comments and useful feedback on this manuscript.}